 How long have you been running your editorial business for?

 It’s been a year since I started my own editorial business.
-I’m so glad I took your course [High-Level Proofreading Pro].
+I’m so glad I took your course [High-Level Proofreading And Copyediting Pro].
 The lessons helped put me on the right track, especially on organizing and the guidelines necessary before taking on a client.

 What made you decide to be your own boss and start an editing business?

 I had applied to many teaching positions, but misfortune continued to follow me, especially when they saw the price tag attached to having a master’s and two credentials.

 I love learning, so I researched jobs for ex-teachers.
 Editing was on the list.
 I’ve always proofread my father’s letters and assisted my sisters in their schoolwork.
 I even made sure their e-mails were sent error-free to important individuals.